May 2025

 Striper a Month 2025

 Each year CSA runs a year long contest to see who can catch a striped bass in the 12 month period between December of the previous year and November of the current year.
-The following members have managed to catch at least one bass a month from December 2024 through March 2025.
+The following members have managed to catch at least one bass a month from December 2024 through April 2025.

 Jim Munson